Elysium-Labs-EU/juno-core/README.md

 4. Set up the backend server via the steps [here](https://github.com/Elysium-Labs-EU/juno-backend-service/blob/main/README.md)
 5. Add `REACT_APP_BACKEND_URL=YOUR_BACKEND_URL` to the `.env` file - the current default is `http://localhost:5001`
 6. Add `REACT_APP_GOOGLE_CLIENT_ID` to the `.env` file - the value is the client id from your frontend Google Credentials.
 Read here how to setup Google Credentials: https://developers.google.com/workspace/guides/create-credentials.
 The credential version is `Web application`.
 7. For the Google Web Application credentials you created on step 6, as the `Authorised JavaScript origins` set `http://localhost` and `http://localhost:3000`.
-This is done via the Google Cloud Console, by clicking on the credentials' name and enter the form.
+This is done via the Google Cloud Console, by clicking on the credentials' name under Credentials > OAuth 2.0 Client IDs , and enter the form.
 8. Run the app via `yarn start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Contributing